A former sponsor child shares what life is like now

 “I feel proud of what I can do as a health officer.
 I love to directly give treatment to children and take care of them,” says Nhu.
 “Children are the most vulnerable and need proper care.
 This is my passion in my career.”

-Nhu has watched her community in Hoa Binh transform over the past 20 years.
+With more people helping children in need over the last 20 years, Nhu has watched her community in Hoa Binh transform.
 “Sponsorship has made community development programs possible.
 There have been big positive changes in our communities.
 Schools have been rebuilt with sufficient facilities so children have better access to basic education.
 Today 100% of the children in my commune are able to go to school and receive a good education.

 “With ChildFund`s support, many roads were reconstructed using concrete.
 This has made travelling more convenient.
 Canal systems have been improved and built to enhance agricultural production.
 Additionally, clean water supply systems and sanitation facilities have also been constructed, helping to create a new face for our rural areas compared to before.”

-As if her job as a health worker didn`t keep her busy enough, Nhu has also worked with ChildFund Vietnam as a sponsor relations volunteer in her village for the past five years.
+As if her job as a health worker didn`t keep her busy enough, Nhu, a former ChildFund Vietnam sponsor child has been sponsor relations volunteer in her village for the past five years.
 It is her role to deliver letters from sponsors to the children in her area and help them write letters back, as well as encourage all of the children to get involved in activities implemented by ChildFund in their community.

 “To me, volunteering for ChildFund is very meaningful since I can make a significant contribution to child development.
 I see this volunteer job as a way that I can help other children to enjoy the same opportunities I had when I was small,” she says.

-ChildFund Australia would like to thank all of our supporters who have sponsored children in Vietnam over the past 20 years!
-Your generous support is having intergenerational life-changing effects on the children and communities we work with in northern Vietnam.
+ChildFund Australia would like to thank all of our supporters for sponsoring a child in Vietnam over the past 20 years!
+By helping children in need you are having intergenerational life-changing effects on the children and communities we work with in northern Vietnam.